kmlawson/china-revolutions-mo3337/09seminars.md

 *Secondary Sources:* (~150pp)

 - Sorace, Christian, Ivan Franceschini, and Nicholas Loubere eds. *Afterlives of Chinese Communism: Political Concepts from Mao to Xi*.
 2019.
-[Link](https://library.st-andrews.ac.uk/record=b3613317~S5).
 Ch 47 "Thought Reform" pp287-292

 - Chen, Theodore Hsi-en. *Thought Reform of the Chinese Intellectuals*.
 1960.
 (Files) Ch 8 The Confessions pp59-71 + Ch 9 Operational Principles of Thought Reform pp72-79 (P)

 - Whyte, Martin King. *Small Groups and Political Rituals in China*.
 1974.
-(P) [Link](https://library.st-andrews.ac.uk/record=b3599961~S5) (P) Ch 2 Significance of Small Groups pp7-17 + Ch 4 Small Groups and Political Rituals: The Ideal Forms pp36-57 + choose one from: Ch 5 on Cadres, or Ch 6 on Students or Ch 7 on Inmates (~20-30pp)
+(P)  Ch 2 Significance of Small Groups pp7-17 + Ch 4 Small Groups and Political Rituals: The Ideal Forms pp36-57 + choose one from: Ch 5 on Cadres, or Ch 6 on Students or Ch 7 on Inmates (~20-30pp)
 - Smith, Aminda M. *Thought Reform and China’s Dangerous Classes: Reeducation, Resistance, and the People*.
-(P) 2013.
-[Link](https://library.st-andrews.ac.uk/record=b3624561~S5).
+(P) 2013. .
 Introduction pp1-12 + Conclusion pp181-195
 - Teiwes, Frederick C. *Politics and Purges in China: Rectification and the Decline of Party Norms, 1950-1965*.
-1993.
-[Link](https://library.st-andrews.ac.uk/record=b3624208~S5).
+1993. .
 Ch 2 The Rectification Process: Methods, Sanctions and Effectiveness pp25-45.
 - Perry, Elizabeth.
 ‘Moving the Masses: Emotion Work in the Chinese Revolution’. *Mobilization* 7, no. 2 (2002): 111–28.
 [Link](https://dash.harvard.edu/handle/1/11591713)

 ### Elective Reading (~40-60pp)

 - (A) Kiely, Jan. *The Compelling Ideal: Thought Reform and the Prison in China, 1901-1956*.
 2014.
-(P) [Link](https://library.st-andrews.ac.uk/record=b2372311~S5) Ch 7 Revolutionary Thought Reform + Conclusion pp255-309
+(P)  Ch 7 Revolutionary Thought Reform + Conclusion pp255-309

 Smith, Aminda M. *Thought Reform and China’s Dangerous Classes: Reeducation, Resistance, and the People*.
 2013.
-[Link](https://library.st-andrews.ac.uk/record=b3624561~S5).
 (P)

 - (B) Ch 1 Finding a Place pp13-50
 - (C) Ch 2 People versus their Enemies pp51-78